-4. The loans offered through CHEEF use IOUare supported by energy efficiency PPP funds and, which are available to IOU ratepaying customersrecovered from IOU ratepayers.
-The CHEEF financing programs were developed to support energy efficiency projects at theirIOU ratepayers' homes and businesses.
-5. CAEATFA is authorized to allow up to 30% of a loan to be used for non-energy related costs of a participant's project.
+4. The loans offered through CHEEF are supported by energy efficiency PPP funds, which are recovered from IOU ratepayers.
+The CHEEF financing programs were developed to support energy efficiency projects at IOU ratepayers' homes and businesses.

+5. CAEATFA is authorized to allow up to 30% of a loan to be used for nonenergy related costs of a participant's project.